oscarroyo4/Split-Screen-Personal-Research/docs/README.md

 # Our Split Screen
 ## Important changes (code)
-Now we have a new class Camera in the render script, it has two Rects.
+1.Now we have a new class Camera in the render script that has two Rects.
 The rect is the actual coordinates of the camera in the world, and the screen_section is the size and position of each camera in the screen.

 ```
 class Camera